French EdTech startups that are helping students, but not only

 Paris, with its 300 startups, comes just after London in terms of number of startups.

 With more than 400 startups, the EdTech sector in France is the second largest in Europe.
-According to Rémy Challe, the general director of EdTech France, there are 300 startups that are membres of EdTech France.
+According to Rémy Challe, the general director of EdTech France, there are 300 startups that are members of EdTech France.

-Some of the well-known French EdTech startups have designed educational products that provide a unique learning experience to the learners and students in different sectors.
+Some of the well-known French EdTech startups have designed educational products that provide a unique learning experience to learners and students in different sectors.
 Some of the best-known French EdTech players are OpenClassrooms, Ornikar, Klaxoon, 360 learning, and YouScribe, to name a few.

 But there is no European EdTech unicorn (yet!)